linuxkit/linuxkit/docs/testing.md

 [example](https://github.com/linuxkit/rtf/tree/master/etc/templates/group.sh)

 To write your test, create a folder within the group using the `000_name` format as described above.
-You should then copy an existing `test.sh` in to this directory and amdend it, or start from an [example](http://github.com/linuxkit/rtf/tree/master/etc/templates/test.sh)
+You should then copy an existing `test.sh` in to this directory and amend it, or start from an [example](http://github.com/linuxkit/rtf/tree/master/etc/templates/test.sh)

 If your test can only be run when certain conditions are met, you should consider adding a label to